jhljx/CTGCN/config/README.md

 | max_iter | int | maximum iteration number in the sklearn LogisticRegression model |
 | worker | int | CPU multiprocessing thread number <br> (default: -1, means don't use multiprocessing) |

-## Regular Equivalence Prediction
+## Graph Centrality Prediction

-The parameters used in the **regular equivalence prediction** task is shown as follows:
+The parameters used in the **graph centrality prediction** task is shown as follows:

 | **Parameter** | **Type** | **Description** |
 |:----:|:----:| :----: |